 - Fell is about a detective in a Darker and Edgier part of town.

-- Another comic book, Gotham Central, follows the Major Case Squad of the Gotham City Police Department as they deal with crimes and the villians that plague the city.
+- Gotham Central follows the Major Case Squad of the Gotham City Police Department as they deal with crimes and the villains that plague the city.

-- The second half of Akira Kurosawa's High and Low, based on Ed McBain's 87th Precinct novel, King's Ransom.
+- High and Low: The second half of Akira Kurosawa's film, based on Ed McBain's 87th Precinct novel, King's Ransom.

-- Fritz Lang's M and its sort-of sequel Das Testament Des Doctor Mabuse are some of the earliest cinematic examples, starring Otto Wernicke as Kommissar Lohmann of the Berlin police.
+- M by Fritz Lang's and its sort-of sequel The Last Will of Dr. Mabuse are some of the earliest cinematic examples, starring Otto Wernicke as Kommissar Lohmann of the Berlin police.

-- The film White Heat, despite being known mainly for James Cagney's manic performance ("Made it, Ma!
-Top of the world!") is actually this, with details on how undercover police go about gaining the trust of a villain, and details on how a vehicle tail is conducted.
+- White Heat, despite being known mainly for James Cagney's manic performance ("Made it, Ma!
+Top of the world!"), with details on how undercover police go about gaining the trust of a villain, and details on how a vehicle tail is conducted.